exasol/pyexasol/doc/user_guide/configuration/local_configuration.rst

     st = C.execute("SELECT CURRENT_TIMESTAMP")
     print(st.fetchone())

-For more sophisticated configuration management, overload the :class:`ExaLocalConfig` or create a custom implementation of a local configuration loader.
+For more sophisticated configuration management, overload the :class:`pyexasol.ExaLocalConfig` or create a custom implementation of a local configuration loader.